christabb-leit-data/christabb-leit-data/README.md

 ## Notes
 - Titles use en-dash; the discovery script tolerates hyphen variants.
 - If Confluence component titles differ (e.g., “F.04 – Storage & Compute” vs “Storage and Compute”), add their page IDs in `data/parent_overrides.json`.
 - Edit the generated CSVs to replace reference defaults with **your exact options & tasks** where the blueprint defines them.
+Add info.